rgtzths/mlp_hpp_analysis/README.md

 After that to obtain the importance of the hyperparameters run `python code/results_analysis.py` which should present the importance by dataset and the average of the six datasets.

+## Results

+Here we present the results that are available in the paper and an additional analysis of the obtained results.

+If there is any analysis missing that the reader might desire to perform, the complete data obtained from the runs is available in the `results` folder, or the reader might run the experiments him self.

+### Hyperparameter importance

+These are the results of the fANOVA analysis.

+#### General Importance

+#### Importance by dataset type

+#### Importance per dataset

+### Performance metrics

+#### Best performing hyperparameter combination per dataset

+#### Baseline vs Best vs Worst performance comparison

 ## Authors

 * **Rafael Teixeira** - [rgtzths](https://github.com/rgtzths)